HamStudy/hamstudy-hambook/writing-style-guide.md

 - "Building on the frequency allocation principles from Chapter 1, let's see how they apply to DX operation..."

 **Avoid**:
-- Vague references like "as mentioned earlier"
 - Repeating full explanations of previously covered material
 - Assuming readers remember everything without any reminder
+- Treating a topic as new if it was discussed earlier in the book

 ### Practical Guidelines
-1. **Track Key Concepts**: Major topics that will be referenced multiple times should be noted during initial writing
+1. **Track Key Concepts**: Major topics that will be referenced multiple times should be noted during initial writing.
-2. **Use Descriptive References**: Include both chapter/section numbers and topic descriptions
+2. **Use Descriptive References**: Include both chapter/section numbers and topic descriptions.
-3. **Brief Refreshers**: A single sentence reminder often suffices before applying a previously learned concept
+3. **Brief Refreshers**: A single sentence reminder often suffices before applying a previously learned concept.
-4. **Progressive Building**: Each part should clearly build on the previous, with Part 2 applying what Part 1 taught
+4. **Progressive Building**: Each part should clearly build on the previous, with Part 2 applying what Part 1 taught.

 ## Core Writing Philosophy: Start with Why